HappyYork/unet_mac/README.md

-hi.this is my unet demo on mac
+hi.this is my unet app on mac